Long Beach Airport

 By January 1925, private plane owners had begun to lease space at the new municipal airport.
 Significant development continued when the city built hangars and administrative facilities for the Army and Navy between 1928-30.
 In 1938, with the help of funds from the Works Progress Administration (WPA), new runways were constructed and funds authorized for a new administrative building and control tower.

 An additional 255 acres was purchased in 1939 for a $150,000 administrative building.
 This new structure brought the total acreage of Daugherty Field, as the municipal airport had been christened, to 500 acres.
-One June 8, 1941, the new administrative building was dedicated, and on April 25, 1942, it opened for business.
+On June 8, 1941, the new administrative building was dedicated, and on April 25, 1942, it opened for business.
 Architects W. Horace Austin and Kenneth S. Wing.
 Sr. designed the Streamline Moderne structure.
-One the ground floor, there was a waiting room, ticket office, express baggage room, post office and general office.
-The entire second floor was used for airline offices, while the third floor held general airport offices, a weather bureau and teletype office.
+On the ground floor, there was a waiting room, ticket office, express baggage room, post office and general office.
+The entire second floor was used for airline offices, while the third floor held general airport offices, a weather bureau and a teletype office.
 There was also a tower used for traffic control purposes.
 Three federally funded mosaic masterworks created by Grace Clements under the WPA Federal Art Project served as the finishing touches on the building.

 As smaller capacity aircraft such as the DC-3 and Constellation were phased out of service in favor of large jets such as the Boeing 737 and Douglas DC-9, the Long Beach terminal needed to grow.
 In 1984, a new concourse area and pre-boarding lounge were constructed immediately south of the existing terminal building.
 This improvement project, while retaining the 1940s character of the terminal, provided better accessibility for patrons with disabilities, improved mobility in the passenger screening process, and improved ticketing and check-in processing of airport users.
-Since the distinguishing architectural characteristics of the terminal were not altered, the building was named a City of Long Beach Cultural Heritage Landmark in 1990.
+Since the terminal's distinguishing architectural characteristics were not altered, the building was named a City of Long Beach Cultural Heritage Landmark in 1990.

 The airport is well situated halfway between the major business and tourism areas of both Orange and Los Angeles Counties.
 Currently, there are over 200 businesses located on airport property, including nearly 100 acres of mid-rise business park and hotel uses, several top-rate fixed base operators, and specialty aviation service companies, as well as Gulfstream Aerospace aircraft service centers.